 But he always struggled with public speaking.
 “If you put me in front of a crowd, I could not make my brain and my mouth work together,” he says.

-This led Bowe to spend eight years immersing himself in the subject of public speaking, resulting in the book I Have Something to Say: Mastering the Art of Public Speaking in an Age of Disconnection, published by Penguin Random House this month and available for purchase through the Toastmasters online store by August 24.
+This led Bowe to spend eight years immersing himself in the subject of public speaking, resulting in the book I Have Something to Say: Mastering the Art of Public Speaking in an Age of Disconnection, published by Penguin Random House this month and available for purchase through the Toastmasters Online Store.

 Bowe was introduced to Toastmasters in August 2011, while working on an article for The New York Times Magazine on the World Championship of Public Speaking®.
 He attended the Toastmasters International Convention in Las Vegas that year.
 The assignment spurred an interest in the relationship between communication and human connection.
-He will share his thoughts on this topic during the virtual Toastmasters International Convention this month, in his role as a featured session speaker.
+He will share his thoughts on this topic during the 2020 Virtual Convention this month, in his role as a featured session speaker.

 What specifically intrigued you about the topic of public speaking?

 I was interested in exploring my hypothesis that speech training helps us shed a sense of loneliness and alienation.
 I was fascinated by its power to do what psychiatry and psychotropic drugs try to do.
 And I was deeply curious about what it might do to help solve societal and political problems.
 I get more specific in the book, but on the simplest level, if we cannot talk to one another, we are in trouble.